 Easy Vanilla Bean Creme Brulee

 - 2 teaspoons vanilla bean paste or pure vanilla extract

 - 8 egg yolks

 - 1/4 cup sugar plus 1/4 cup for topping

 - 12 raspberries

-Pour the cream mixture through a fine mesh strainer equally into 4, 8 oz ramekins.
+- Pour the cream mixture through a fine mesh strainer equally into 4, 8 ounce ramekins.
 Cover with foil.

-Alternatively, place the ramekins on a cookie sheet and broil on high until the sugar until bubbly and browned.
+- Alternatively, place the ramekins on a cookie sheet and broil on high until the sugar is bubbly and browned.

 - Let cool for 1 minute, then top with raspberries and enjoy!

 - To make this recipe low carb, swap out the sugar for your favorite sweetener and omit the sugar crust!